ryanmitchell/docs-1/content/collections/tags/nav.md

 ```
 ::

-If you use the tag on it's own without a second part, it will assume you want the `pages` collection.
+If you use the tag on its own without a second part, it will assume you want the `pages` collection.
 That's a super common thing to do, and the `statamic/statamic` repo comes bundled with it.

 ::tabs